Top Credit Cards for Bad Credit In Canada - Unsecured & Secured Credit Card Options

-Canadians can now choose from a host of different types of credit cards to help them establish, re-establish or repair their credit histories and credit scores.
+Fortunately, even borrowers with a history of bankruptcy, insolvency, or poor financial behaviour can choose from a number of secured or unsecured credit cards for bad credit in Canada to help them establish, re-establish or repair their credit histories and credit scores.
 Whether you’re looking for an unsecured, guaranteed approval, or secured credit card, there’s an option that’s best for you.

 With the credit cards below, you can enjoy all the benefits of having a credit card, even if you have no credit history, or have had credit problems in the past.
 These credit cards for bad credit will help you rebuild or establish a strong credit rating, while giving you the convenience and security of a credit card – make purchases online or over the phone and book travel reservations easily and securely.

 Secured credit cards operate just like a regular credit card, but you need to provide a deposit to match the size of your credit limit.
 The credit card company holds your deposit in a savings account and will use it to cover the balance if you default on a monthly payment.
 An unsecured credit card just means that you don’t need to provide a security deposit, and is the type of ‘normal’ credit card that most consumers are familiar with.

 The secured and unsecured credit cards we recommend below permit you to build up your credit score even if you have bad credit.